ghosts-of-battle/missions/README.md

 # ArmA Missions

 ## Scripts
-there are many scripts in the base template for each missions listing them all here is a work in progress
+there are many scripts in the base template

+listing them all here is a work in progress

 **Jebus - Just Editor Based Unit Spawning** By dreadpirate,